"A fascinating history of 3-D and wide-screen film-making."

 John McElwee/Greenbriar Picture Shows – October 3, 2013

-FULLY RESTORED FROM THE ORIGINAL CAMERA NEGATIVES AND COMING TO 3-D BLU-RAY FROM KINO CLASSICS IN 2014!
+FULLY RESTORED FROM THE ORIGINAL CAMERA NEGATIVES AND COMING TO 3-D BLU-RAY FROM KINO CLASSICS ON NOVEMBER 18, 2014!

 Welcome to the 3-D Film Archive LLC, the first organization dedicated to saving and preserving our stereoscopic film heritage.